the-events-calendar/tribe-common/readme.txt

 = [4.9.6] TBD =

+* Tweak - Ability to use ->where_multi() in Tribe_Repository objects to search for text matches on multiple fields (supports post fields, terms, and meta values) [125878]
 * Tweak - Allow for external modal control for modal button component [123818]
 * Tweak - Keep track of whether the current request was authorized by the Promoter connector [117668]